 Music to Level Up Your Day: Monster Hunter Freedom Unite

 I don't know much about musical theory, nor am I a musically inclined person.
 However, I do love to listen to video game soundtracks.
-Who doesn't?
-They can be a powerful listening experience in their own right, or be as evocative as the scores composed for film.
-Each of these posts will feature music tracks from a single game title, or series/franchise in some rare cases.
+They can be a powerful listening experiences in their own right, or be as evocative as the scores composed for film.
+Each of these posts will feature a sampling of music tracks from a single game title, or series/franchise in some rare cases.

 Composer: Yuko Komiyama, Akihiko Narita, Tadayoshi Makino